-Vinyasa is an approach to yoga in which you move from one pose directly into the next.
-There’s a flow to a Vinyasa yoga session, though the specific poses and the pace of the flow vary from one instructor to the next.
+Vinyasa is an approach in which you move from one pose directly into the next.
+There’s a flow to a Vinyasa session, though the specific poses and the pace of the flow vary from one instructor to the next.

-Restorative This form of yoga is relaxing and uses props to support the body.
+This form is relaxing and uses props to support the body.
 Each pose is held for five minutes or longer.
-By relaxing in poses, with the aid of props, without strain or pain, we can achieve physical, mental and emotional relaxation.
+By relaxing in poses, with the aid of props, without strain or pain, we can achieve physical, mental, and emotional relaxation.

 Partner Yoga allows two people to relate to one another through assisted poses.
 From stretching your levels of trust to strengthening your communication, couples yoga can have a positive effect on your relationship that extends far beyond the physical.

 Iyengar Developed by B.K.S.
 Iyengar, founder of Yoga Therapy.
 Iyengar yoga emphasizes detailed structural alignment and longer holds of poses.
-It differs from other styles of yoga in three ways: precision, sequence and use of props.
+It differs from other styles in three ways: precision, sequence, and use of props.
 By the use of props, students are able to meet their bodies where they are at, encouraging health.

-Yin yoga is a slower style of yoga in which poses are held for a minute and eventually up to five minutes or more.
+Yin is a slower style in which poses are held for a minute and eventually up to five minutes or more.
 It is a type of yoga with roots in martial arts as well as yoga, and it’s designed to increase circulation in the joints and improve flexibility.

-Hot Yoga Is a vinyasa flow class in a highly heated room, typically over 85 degrees.
-Practicing yoga in a heated environment allows students to get deeper into postures, improves circulation, and aids in detoxifying the body.
+This is a vinyasa flow class in a highly heated room, typically over 85 degrees.
+Practicing in a heated environment allows students to get deeper into postures, improves circulation, and aids in detoxifying the body.